whitehole07/space-structure-fem/README.md

 # space-structure-fem
-Simple symbolical and numerical FE solver optimized for Politecnico di Milano's course of Space Structures.
+A symbolic and numerical finite element solver specifically optimized for the Space Structures course at Politecnico di Milano.

-This model can:
+This model is capable of:

-- Compute stiffness matrix from non-constant beam stiffness
+- Computing the stiffness matrix for beams with non-uniform stiffness properties.
-- Include concentrated/distributed loads, prescribed displacements and springs
+- Incorporating concentrated and distributed loads, prescribed displacements, and elastic supports.
-- Compute reaction forces and strain energy
+- Determining reaction forces and strain energy.
-- Recover internal actions and local displacements along the beam
+- Recovering internal forces and local displacements along the beam.
-- Plot the model and its deformed version, along with relevant info (i.e, displacements, node number)
+- Generating visual representations of the model and its deformed configuration, including relevant information such as displacements and node numbering.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/34631826/180617992-e8513fed-c429-469f-8b92-8529d0df06a2.png" width="600" />
 </p>
 <p align="center">
   <em>Figure 1.
-Example of result produced by the model (see example 1).</em>
+Example of a result produced by the model (see example 1).</em>
 </p>

 # Example
-An example is reported hereafter, see the full version [here](examples/example_1.m).
+An example is presented below; the full version is available [here](examples/example_1.m).
 ```MATLAB
 %% Build structure
 str = Structure([ ...